Question 71 & 72

 Jesus is the son of God.
 He was one with God the Father and God the Holy Spirit* before he made all things.
 But when he came as a man, he came as a servant.

 In many ways, Jesus was a common man.
 As a boy, he grew up in a carpenter’s home.
-He honored his parents.
 He grew and learned.
-He told his friends that he was meek and humble.
+He honored* his parents.
+He was meek and humble.
 He was kind to people who were sick and broken.
 Jesus went toward people that most people went away from.
-The common people listened to him gladly.
 He sometimes told people that God sent him to give good news to poor people.
-He sent him to heal people whose hearts were sad.
-He sent him to make the blind to see and help those who were in trouble.
+He sent him to heal people whose hearts* were sad.
+God sent him to make the blind to see and help those who were in trouble.
+The common people were glad to hear this.

 From the time he was a boy, Jesus knew that he had come from God.
 He knew that God was his father.
 So, he lived his life to please his father in every way.
 Jesus did all that his father wanted him to do.
-He obeyed the law that God gave Moses.
-He obeyed it perfectly.
+He obeyed the law* that God gave Moses.
+Jesus brought honor to his father in all that he did.
 He obeyed his father, even when it meant that he would suffer.
-Jesus brought honor to his father in all that he did.

 Every person who has been born after Adam* and Eve* has been born in sin.
 Everyone who has had a human father and mother has a sin nature.
 But Jesus had no human father.
 Jesus was the one and only son of the eternal* God.
 He was born without sin.